MMunibas/fad/README.md

 If you find this software useful, please cite:

 ```
-Unke, O. T. and Meuwly, M. "PhysNet: A Neural Network for Predicting Energies, Forces, Dipole Moments and Partial Charges" arxiv:1902.08408 (2019).
+Unke, O. T. and Meuwly, M. "PhysNet: A Neural Network for Predicting Energies, Forces, Dipole Moments and Partial Charges", JCTC, 15, 3678-3693 (2019).
 ```